-December 31, 2018 December er 31, 2017
+Dece mber 31, 2019 December 31, 2018

-(In m illions)
+(In millions)

-Trade receivables \$ 284 \$ 292
+Trade receivables \$ 321 \$ 284

-Deferred revenue (contract liabilities) 105 107
+Deferred revenue (contract liabilities) 111 105

 Deferred revenue is recorded primarily for our home warranty contracts.
 Revenues from home warranty products are recognized over the life of the policy, which is primarily one year.
-The unrecognized portion is recorded as deferred revenue in accounts payable and other accrued liabilities in the Condensed Consolidated Balance Sheets.
-During the year ended December 31, 2018, we recognized \$97 million of revenue which was included in deferred revenue at the beginning of the period.
+The unrecognized portion is recorded as deferred revenue in accounts payable and other accrued liabilities in the Consolidated Balance Sheets.
+During the years ended December 31, 2019 and 2018, we recognized \$103 million and \$97 million, respectively, of revenue which was included in deferred revenue at the beginning of the period.